Mychal Thompson: Post-NBA career

 Thompson and his family moved back to Portland in 1991 after his career.
 He worked on local sports radio in the area.
 He and his family relocated back to Los Angeles in 2003 when he was offered a job as a color commentator for the Lakers.
+He was first a co-host on the "Loose Cannons" radio show on KLAC AM570 in Los Angeles but was let go, due to the move of Lakers broadcasts from AM570 to KSPN AM710 for the 2009–10 season.
+With the move to KSPN AM710, he joined Andrew Siciliano as co-hosts on the "LA Sports Live" radio show on KSPN AM710 until the show was canceled on December 26, 2010.
+On June 4, 2015, it was announced that Thompson would be teaming up with Mike Trudell as co-hosts on the show "Thompson & Trudell" on KSPN AM710 until the show was canceled on October 19, 2017.

 Thompson is currently employed as the Lakers radio color commentator.
 He first worked with Joel Meyers, then Spero Dedes, and is currently paired with John Ireland.
-He was a co-host on the "Loose Cannons" radio show on KLAC AM570 in Los Angeles but was let go, due to the move of Lakers broadcasts from AM570 to KSPN AM710 for the 2009–10 season.
-With the move to KSPN AM710, he joined Andrew Siciliano as co-hosts on the "LA Sports Live" radio show on KSPN AM710 until the show was canceled on December 26, 2010.
-On June 4, 2015, it was announced that Thompson would be teaming up with Mike Trudell as co-hosts on the show "Thompson & Trudell" on KSPN AM710 until the show was canceled on October 19, 2017.

 Personal life

 Thompson married his wife Julie in 1987, and they have three sons, Mychel, Klay, and Trayce.
-Mychel briefly played in the NBA for the Cleveland Cavaliers, while Klay is a shooting guard for the Golden State Warriors and has won four NBA championships, and Trayce is an outfielder for the Los Angeles Dodgers.
+Mychel briefly played in the NBA for the Cleveland Cavaliers, while Klay is a shooting guard for the Dallas Mavericks and has won four NBA championships, and Trayce is an outfielder for the Boston Red Sox.

 Thompson is nicknamed "sweet bells" after Walt Bellamy, who was nicknamed "bells."
 Thompson's documentary about his life "Trailblazer: The Mychal Thompson Story" screened at Regal Cinemas at LA Live in Los Angeles on November 21, 2013.
 Thompson's brother, Andrew (Andy) Thompson, was an executive producer of the Michael Jordan documentary mini-series The Last Dance.
 Andy Thompson pitched Adam Silver the idea for the documentary while both were working for NBA Entertainment, knowing that Michael Jordan used to write his name as "Mychal Jordan" since he idolized Mychal Thompson.

 Thompson once implied he had interest in becoming Bahamian Prime Minister.
 Before he joined the NBA, some fans believed him to be the cousin of fellow NBA player (and basketball Hall of Fame member) David Thompson.
 A street in Nassau leading to the Queen Elizabeth Sports Centre was named "Mychal Thompson Boulevard" in his honor during 2015.